-For those Recipients who do not indicate in Question 14 of the Application that they will reinvest Program Income as part of their leverage strategy in order to meet their leverage multiplier and other Performance Goals, they are subject to general Program Income requirements as described in the Assistance Agreement.
-In such cases, they are still required to redeploy Program Income as required per the Assistance Agreement in eligible activities and eligible uses located in its Service Area.
+Recipients that do not indicate in Question 16 of the Application that they will reinvest the CMF Award and/or Enterprise-Level Capital as part of their leverage strategy in order to meet their Leverage Multiplier and other Performance Goals, will be subject to general Program Income requirements as described in Section 3.8(b) of the Assistance Agreement.
+In such cases, they are still required to redeploy Program Income as required per the Assistance Agreement in eligible activities and eligible uses.

 Please note that for all Homeownership and rental Affordable Housing financed with redeployed Program Income earned during the five year Investment Period in the form of principal and equity repayments, the Recipient must still meet the requirements of the CMF Interim Rule.
-For example, units must maintain affordability for at least 10 years; 100% of Eligible Project Costs must be attributable to Eligible-Income Families (at 120% AMI and below); greater than 50% of the Eligible Project Costs (CMF Award plus Leveraged Costs) across the Recipient's CMF portfolio must be attributable to Affordable Housing serving Low-Income Families.
+For example, units must maintain affordability for at least 10 years, 100% of Eligible Project Costs must be attributable to Eligible-Income Families (at 120% AMI and below), and greater than 50% of the Eligible Project Costs (CMF Award plus Leveraged Costs) across the Recipient's CMF portfolio must be attributable to Affordable Housing serving Low-Income Families.